jordancardwell/node-zip-to-tz/Readme.md

 Since we don't have an exhaustive list of all zipcodes, we use a binary search function to find where the zipcode lies within the map of upper bounds and return the result.

+This module assumes that the zipcode is valid.
+The original module returned `undefined` for unknown or invalid zipcodes, because we don't have an exhaustive list, we'll return a timezone for potentially invalid zipcodes.

 This module basically trades space for time as the lookup isn't a direct attribute read, but a binary search of the optimized zipcode map keys until we find what range the target zipcode lies in.